MiczFlor/RPi-Jukebox-RFID/README.md

 *Important update news*

+* **Changing audio player?
+Your thoughts please** There is a [new branch with 'resume play'](https://github.com/MiczFlor/RPi-Jukebox-RFID/tree/pr80-mpd-as-audio-player) in the repo using `mpd` instead of `vlc` for audio playout.
+What do you think?
+Use this [thread for feedback and opinions](https://github.com/MiczFlor/RPi-Jukebox-RFID/issues/79) (2018-07-04)
 * **Latest Version: 0.9.7** For upgrade information please see [`UPGRADE.md`](docs/UPGRADE.md) for details on upgrading (2018-07-04)
 * **auto shutdown** Specify a number after which the idle Phoniebox will shutdown automatically.
 See [Phoniebox settings](docs/MANUAL.md#settings) for details (2018-07-03)
 * **Podcasts!** More for myself than anybody else, I guess, I added the [podcast feature for Phoniebox](docs/MANUAL.md#podcasts) (2018-05-09)